dbj-data/comparing_allocation_libs/dbj_concept/planning/architecture.md

   +----------------------------------------------------------------------------+

 ```
 Note: one thread can contain number of pools.
-The feasibility of such addition might be questionable.
-But it certainly can be done for
-customers wishing to do so.
+The feasibility of such addition to this engine, might be questionable.
+But it certainly can be done for customers wishing to do so.

 In case of using shared libraries to carry pool allocators that might be mandatory.